FENECON Industrial S — Assembly and Operating Instructions

 Battery charging hazard warning |

-Pictogram on the housing and marking of components that do not clearly indicate that they contain electrical equipment that may pose a battery charging hazard |
+Pictogram on the enclosure and marking of components which do not clearly indicate that they contain electrical equipment which may give rise to a battery charging hazard. |

 |

-General prohibition sign |
+General prohibition sign. |

 ||

-No naked flames; fire, naked sources of ignition and smoking prohibited |
+No open flames; fire, open sources of ignition and smoking prohibited |

-Pictogram on the enclosure and marking of components that do not clearly indicate that they contain electrical equipment that may present a risk of naked flames, fire, naked sources of ignition and smoking |
+Pictogram on the enclosure and marking of components which do not clearly indicate that they contain electrical equipment which may give rise to a risk of open flames, fire, naked sources of ignition and smoking. |

 |